ME6A-PL1ER/stock-market-NN/README.md

 - **Paper Trading Simulation**: Simulates trading with a starting balance of $1000.
 - **Dynamic Data Storage**: Saves training data to an SQLite database for each stock symbol.
 - **Real-time Profit Visualization**: Displays a real-time profit graph and price graph.
+- **Risk Factor**: Has a 0-1 value changing its riskyness.
+- **Reinforcement Learning hybrid**: Uses reinforcement learning that rewards it when it gets a lot of money, while also taking into account historical price data.

 ## Requirements
 - Python 3.x